thomasabishop/systems-obscure/src/posts/local-dynamodb-setup-sam.md

 ![](./img/docker-network-ls.png)

 Next comes SAM.
 I've just created the default Typescript Lambda template using the SAM CLI.
-For now this will just expose a single API Gateway endpoint, `/fetch`, which I will use to GET my DynamoDB table data.
+For now this will only expose a single API Gateway endpoint, `/fetch`, which I will use to GET my DynamoDB table data.
 The key info from the
 template: